 What is your best advice for finding time to stay fit and healthy with a busy job?

 There’s a lot to be said for surrounding yourself with people with an equally healthy mentality.
 I have friends in the city with bags of energy, so we book classes together and enjoy healthy meals, they really spur me on.
-Getting up half an hour early, even to do 20 minutes of flow at home, getting a sweat on and get your heart rate going at least once a day is great.
+Getting up half an hour early, even to do 20 minutes of a yoga flow at home, getting a sweat on and get your heart rate going at least once a day is great.
 Even if ten minutes is all you have to spare, use that ten minutes wisely and you’ll notice the differences.